brianbraatz/brianbraatz.github.io/content/post/Articles/_new77/Python Microservice in AWS with Bitbucket  Bamboo and Octopus.md

 ---
-title: Python + C# Microservices in AWS with Bitbucket,  Bamboo and Octopus
+title: Python + C# Microservices in AWS -Bitbucket,  Bamboo and Octopus
 description: Full Example of Python and C# Microservices into AWS
 slug: python-and-csharp-microservice-bitbucket-bamboo-octopus
 date: 2025-12-04